mcfletch/2daypython/heartclick.rst

 ------------------

-As well as changing the heart to an award, we could exit the game when the user wins:
+As well as changing the heart to an award, we could exit the game when the user wins.
+Pygame's time module has `set_timer <https://www.pygame.org/docs/ref/time.html#pygame.time.set_timer>`_ that lets us schedule an event to be sent after a given number of milliseconds (one-one-thousandth of a second).

+We want to send the `pygame.QUIT` event after 1.5 seconds, which is 1500 milliseconds.

 .. literalinclude:: exercises/heartclick/clickimage.py
     :language: python